connectjunkie/homebridge-beoplay/README.md

         }
     ]

-The values to supply for the `id` value for each Speaker Group can be found by browsing to the following URL path on your device: http://x.x.x.x:8080/BeoZone/Zone/Sound/SpeakerGroup/
+The values to supply for the `id` value for each speaker group can be found by browsing to the following URL path on your device: http://x.x.x.x:8080/BeoZone/Zone/Sound/SpeakerGroup/

 # Credits
 This plugin started life as a fork of the [homebridge-http-speaker](https://github.com/Supereg/homebridge-http-speaker) plugin by Supereg